dcferreira/dcferreira.github.io/content/post/2023-03-03-ai-web-app/index.md

 I love it because I can just set it up in my IDE to run whenever I save a file, and then I don't have to worry about style or formatting when writing the code.
-If you're collaborating on the same code with someone else, `black` is really indispensable: it forces your team to keep the same style throughout, and it makes the git differences much simpler.
+If you're collaborating on the same code with someone else, `black` is really indispensable: it forces your team to keep the same style throughout the code, and it makes the git differences much simpler.

 The final tool here is [isort](https://pycqa.github.io/isort/).
 This is a very simple tool, which forces imports to have a specific order.
-That's it.
+That's it!
-Also makes the git diffs simpler, and is simple to setup and forget.
+That also makes the git diffs simpler, and is simple to setup and forget.

 To install all of these tools, you just need to edit the `pyproject.toml` file.
 Look for the dev dependencies section (it's the `default` env in `hatch`), and just add them there.